mrossinek/cobib/README.md

 Finally, be sure to take a look at the man page (`man cobib`) and/or the online documentation for more information.

+## Plugins

+coBib supports the implementation of plugins!
+You can find an example plugin in [this folder](./plugin) or read the docs of `cobib_dummy` (when viewing the hosted documentation online).

 ## Documentation

 coBib's documentation is hosted [here](https://cobib.gitlab.io/cobib/cobib.html).